symfony-si/symfony-docs-sl/components/dom_crawler.rst

 .. versionadded:: 2.4
     The :method:`Symfony\\Component\\DomCrawler\\Form::disableValidation`
-    method was added in Symfony 2.4.
+    method was introduced in Symfony 2.4.

 By default, choice fields (select, radio) have internal validation activated to prevent you from setting invalid values.
 If you want to be able to set